CodeSignal/blaze-material-ui/lib/paper-elements/PaperRadioButton/README.md

 ## Styling

-Style the checkmark with CSS as you would a normal DOM element.
+Style the radio button with CSS as you would a normal DOM element.

 ```css
 // onRadio